CMPSC310-AlleghenyCollege-Fall2021/lab03-noorbuchi/writing/report.md

 1. What future technology is featured in your synopsis?

+The synopsis is very ambiguous and in what it refers to.
+However, it could be refers to separating dreams from reality and a most prized asset, both of which could be referring to a futuristic technology.

 2. What are the potential social implications and/or ethical issues and/or regulatory challenges with this technology?

+It's not really clear, however, a technology that prevents people's ability to separate dreams from reality could be very dangerous.
+It could essentially create a false reality for people to live in while ignoring actual reality.

 3. What do you think might be a cautionary tale related to this technology?

+This somewhat draws similarities to The Matrix, where some people are trapped in a false reality and they can chose to escape it or live there forever.

 4. What fictional person in the future could best illustrate this caution?

+Neo, from the matrix could illustrate this well

 5. What is their story?

+They must convince people stuck in their dreams to wake up and overthrow the tyrannical government responsible for putting them in this false reality.
+In the process, mysteries and drama arise as the main character gets too connected to the false reality.

 6. Now, consider what benefit can come out of the  technology featured in the story and how can we work towards preventing the negative consequences of the future they envision?

+One of the benefits is to create a creative world where anything is possible, which allows people to have awesome experiences.
+To avoid the deterioration of this technology and it's possible harmful use, users must be responsible and not overuse it to prevent getting trapped in a false reality.